mbierlee/poodinis/TUTORIAL.md

 dependencies.autowire(exampleInstance);
 assert(exampleInstance.dependency !is null);
 ```
-It is possible to autowire public and private members.
+It is possible to autowire public as well as protected and private members.

 Dependencies are automatically autowired when a class is resolved.
 So when you register ExampleClassB, its member, *dependency*, is automatically autowired:
 ```d